jzeni/restool/README.md

           type: string
 ```

-Create the service object passing a response handler block:
+Create the service object passing a response handler block, which will be automatically executed for each response:
 ```
 require 'restool'